 Read trade magazines, newsletters, and popular websites in your industry area.
-Places to start include Global Health Now, Public Health Newswire, and ScienceDaily.
-Join relevant listservs; follow industry insiders via social media; and research the types of positions that are available in those fields.
-Vault, available to Georgetown students for free, is a good place to start your search.
-Company websites, O*NET, and the Occupational Outlook Handbook are equally helpful resources.
+Places to start include Global Health Now, Public Health Newswire, Center for Strategic and International Studies and Association of State and Territorial Health Officials.
+Subscribe to blogs and newsletters, follow industry insiders via social media; and research the types of positions that are available in those fields.
+Company websites, O*NET, and the Occupational Outlook Handbook are helpful resources.
 You must show not only an interest, but also knowledge about the industry.

-- To learn more about careers in global health, check out What is Public Health? and Global Health Career, 50 Top Public Health Jobs, and 50 Awesome Public Health Jobs (by degree level required)
+To learn more about careers in global health, read this guide to public health careers which includes specialties and in-demand skills.
+Check out Global Health Careers: How Can I Make a Difference?, 50 Top Public Health Jobs, and 50 Awesome Public Health Jobs (by degree level).

-- The Consortium of Universities for Global Health provides a comprehensive list of organization listings, placement opportunities, journals and more.
+- The Consortium of Universities for Global Health provides a comprehensive list of resources, job and field placements, journals, and more.

-Attend employer information sessions, industry events – on and off-campus, and connect with popular professional organizations regionally and nationally.
-Most relevant professional associations within international health include American Public Health Association, Global Health Council, World Health Professionals Alliance, Society for Public Health Education, Association of Public Health Laboratories, and InterAction (largest alliance with 190 NGOs and partners).
+Attend employer information sessions, industry events on- and off-campus, and connect with popular professional organizations regionally and internationally.
+Most relevant professional associations in global health include American Public Health Association, World Health Professionals Alliance, and Society for Public Health Education.
 Professional associations host a variety of professional development, educational, and networking events.
 If the cost of membership is prohibitive, contact leadership and ask if there are sliding scale prices for students.
 Volunteering for a conference, educational, or social event is another great way to connect with leaders in the industry.

-Develop a LinkedIn profile that communicates your personal and professional brand.
-Joining groups related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
-Reach out to alumni through Hoya Gateway, Georgetown’s alumni page on LinkedIn, and Georgetown’s Alumni Career Network.
-Our site provides helpful guidelines on networking and building your LinkedIn profile.
+Joining groups on LinkedIn related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
+Also, reach out to alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn.
+Our website provides helpful guidelines on networking and informational interviewing.

 Making Connections at Georgetown